mjassim2030/dom-events-lab/readme.md

-# 🧲 MVP & Full-Feature JavaScript Calculator
+# MVP & Full-Feature JavaScript Calculator

-This repository contains two JavaScript-based calculator implementations:
+This repository contains two JavaScript-based calculator implementations, the MVP Calculator is as per the GA SEB5 DOM-Events Assignment, and the enahnced version I've designed it to practice add more features to the MVP version.

 1. **MVP Calculator** – A minimal viable product version designed to demonstrate basic arithmetic operations.
 2. **Enhanced Calculator** – A fully functional, array-based calculator capable of handling chained operations with operator precedence.

-## 📌 Project Overview
+## Assignment Overview

 ### MVP Calculator

-The MVP version is a button-driven calculator that:
+The MVP version features:

 * Handles basic arithmetic: addition, subtraction, multiplication, and division.
 * Supports simple two-number operations (e.g., `4 + 5`).
 * Stores the result and allows further operations using the result.
 * Provides basic input validation and display formatting.

-> This version is suitable for demonstrating JavaScript event handling and DOM manipulation fundamentals.
+> This version is suitable uses DOM manipulation fundamentals.

 ---

-### Full-Feature Calculator
+### Enhanced Calculator

-The enhanced version introduces a more advanced operational model using an `allOperations` array to:
+The enhanced version introduces more advanced operational model using an Arrays to:

 * Track a full sequence of user-entered numbers and operators.
 * Dynamically build and display expressions like `1 + 2 * 3 / 4`.
-* Respect operator precedence using JavaScript’s built-in `eval()` method.
 * Handle repeated equals (`=`) presses with the ability to double the last result.
-* Provide robust clearing and error handling logic (e.g., dividing by zero).
+* Provide clearing and error handling logic (e.g., dividing by zero).

-> Designed as an exploratory extension to practice deeper JavaScript concepts like expression evaluation, array manipulation, and event-driven state handling.
+> Designed as an exploratory extension to practice deeper JavaScript concepts like expression evaluation, array manipulation, and handling events.

 ---

-## 🧰 Tech Stack
+## Tech Stack

-* **HTML5** – Layout and structure of calculator interfaces.
+* **HTML** – Layout and structure of calculator interfaces.
-* **CSS3** – Basic styling for visual structure and interaction.
+* **CSS** – Basic styling for visual structure and interaction.
-* **JavaScript (ES6)** – Core application logic and interaction handling.
+* **JavaScript** – Core application logic and interaction handling.

 ---